ognus/tomekkolasa.com/content/blog/devops/how-to-deploy-node-js-app-to-google-app-engine-using-github-actions/index.md

 One way you can do it effectively is via Github Actions.
 It's a fairly new, Github's own CI/CD solution.
 I like it, because you can build, test and deploy projects directly from Github with minimal configuration.

-We’ll also leverage existing Google App Engine deployment Action that is available on GCP's official [github-actions repository](https://github.com/GoogleCloudPlatform/github-actions/tree/master/appengine-deploy).
+We’ll also leverage existing Google App Engine deployment Action that is available on Google's [deploy-appengine repository](https://github.com/google-github-actions/deploy-appengine).

 Let’s start by adding a Github Actions workflow file `.github/workflows/deploy.yaml` to the project.
 It specifies the deployment job details: